Skip to article frontmatterSkip to article content

 cs2=PrρrSc2δρr3δρrcs=c30.58cc_s^2 = \left.\frac{\partial P_r}{\partial \rho_r}\right\vert_{S} \approx \frac{c^2 \delta \rho_r}{3\delta \rho_r} \Rightarrow \boxed{c_s = \frac{c}{\sqrt{3}} \approx 0.58 c}

-In a Universe dominated by non-relativistic matter, the thermodynamic properties of baryons are :
+In a non-relativistic matter-dominated Universe, the thermodynamic properties of baryons are:

 ρb=nbmb+nbkBT(γb1)c2,Pb=nbkBT\rho_b = n_b m_b + \frac{n_b k_B T}{(\gamma_b -1)c^2},\quad P_b = n_b k_B T